-I was trolling the nuts at Trader Joe’s and I came across an unassuming section of freeze dried fruits.
+This Neapolitan Madeleines recipe was born out of a mundane trip to Trader Joe’s.
+I was trolling the nut aisle and I came across an unassuming section of freeze dried fruits.
 I spontaneously bought a couple of the lighter than air, space food style bags of berries without an agenda.
 When I got home and zipped open the bag, a messy cloud of dusty berries spilled out to display the most beautiful, bold, bubble gum, teeny-bopper pink imaginable.
 The deep pink space dust sprung my sprockets and gave me an exhilarating urge to get my MTV The Grind on.

 I ground up the freeze dried strawberries using a muddler and a mixing bowl.
 I crushed the strawberries like a 90s teen girl crushed over Luke, Leo and Leto in issues of Tiger Beat Magazine.
 The berries ground into a fine pink powder in a shade pretty enough to leave a bubble gum pink kiss on Johnny Depp’s pale, sliced-up cheek on an Edward Scissorhands movie poster.